 Don’t worry if your qualifications are not listed here, we take a range of factors into account when assessing your application and are happy to consider other alternative combinations of qualifications and experience.

-SQA HND / BTEC Level 5 HND:Social Sciences (with B in the Graded Unit)
+SQA HND / BTEC Level 5 HND:Social Sciences (for SQA HNDs with Grade B in the Graded Units)

 English Language Requirements